sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 # Repository Contents
 - src/: Source code for implementing the PPO-DRL models of task offloading algorithms.
 - results/: Results from the simulations, including performance metrics and convergence analysis.
+- appendix/: contains a full version of the related literature review section.

 # Prerequisites
 Python 3.11.3 and PyTorch 2.1.2